icameron/nxicy-nx-plugins/packages/python-lambda/README.md

 ```

-## Packaging Functions
+## Packaging Handler

-Build and package the function into a zip for deployment using:
+Build and package the handler into a zip for deployment using:

 ```
 nx run my-python-lambda-app:package-my-python-lambda